cjacker/opensource-toolchain-fpga/README.md

 endmodule
 ```

-After reading the codes, we know they have the exact same behavior, 'equivalence checking' is used to prove it.
+After reading the codes, we know they have exact same behaviors, 'equivalence checking' is used to prove it.

-write a batch script 'eqv_check.yosys' as:
+Write a batch script 'eqv_check.yosys' as:

 ```
 read_verilog and1.v